Nothing4You/activitypub-federation-queue-batcher/README.md

 - a single batch-receiver can handle multiple batch senders
 - don't run multiple batch-sender instances with the same `RABBITMQ_CHANNEL_ROUTING_KEY` or you'll get activities out of order
 - preliminary validation of traffic is strongly recommended to ensure it doesn't lock up
+- Activities without id will not be accepted, instead 503 Service Unavailable will be returned.
+  This is a safety measure to avoid dropping such activities should we ever encounter them.
+  Lemmy does not appear to support activities without id, but [the specification](https://www.w3.org/TR/activitypub/#server-to-server-interactions) seems to allow them in some cases.

 ```mermaid
 sequenceDiagram